2018 February 27 to March 12

 After breakfast we will transfer to Danang Airport (affectionately referred to as DAD airport), then board our flight to Ho Chi Minh City, the contemporary name of the historic city that even Vietnamese are again calling Saigon.
 Upon arrival we’ll transfer to our hotel home for the next two nights in the heart of the city.

 This afternoon we will explore Saigon’s Colonial Residential Quarter and the Cho Lon district with its Chinese heritage, including the Thien Hau Pagoda and the Binh Tay Market.
-We will also enjoy a short private musical performance at Truc Mai House, owned by a family that has mastered a wide variety of traditional Vietnamese instruments.
-This evening we will enjoy a two-hour dinner cruise on the Saigon River on a replica of a boat on which emperors once entertained their guests.
-While on board, we will enjoy the entertainment by musicians and a magician.
+We’ll enjoy a casual dinner out on the town together.

 Today we get an early start and quickly leave behind the urban landscape of Ho Chi Minh City as we drive toward the Mekong Delta city of My Tho.
 There we will board a boat and cruise past the islands, orchards and villages that have built up over the centuries where the Mekong River flows gently into the sea.
 Later we switch from boat to horse-drawn cart to visit small villages that feature traditional handicrafts of the region.
 We’ll also stop at a bee farm and for good measure a coconut candy factory.